 Since 2016, “Casefile” has been reporting on both solved and unsolved cases in its weekly episodes.
 Its tagline, “Fact is scarier than fiction” prepares the listener to encounter evil lurking in each episode.
 Hailing from Australia, the host tries to remain anonymous, for he wants the emphasis of the show to solely be on the stories.
-The slick, ambient musical instrumentation in the episodes provides an interesting accompaniment to the storytelling.
+The slick, ambient music nicely accompanies the storytelling.
 Aside from describing the stories, the host often examines and offers possible theories for unsolved crimes.
 Topics covered include arson, missing persons, mysteries, serial killers, bombings, and the dark web, to name a few.

 The Murder Squad